rahuldavanam/hangman-game/README.md

 # Hangman game

+This code was compiled and uploaded from Visual Studio Code.

 ## How to compile the code and view the output

 In your command prompt / terminal, navigate to the path where thise code is downloaded and run the following commands: